The 13 Best Romance Movies You Need to See in 2026

 Starring: Halle Bailey, Regé-Jean Page, Lorenzo de Moor, and Nia Vardalos

 Why it’s worth seeing: Nearly three years after stealing audiences’s hearts as Princess Ariel, Halle Bailey is leading another romance film: You, Me & Tuscany.
-Set in the gloriously sunny Italian region of the same name, Bailey plays a young woman who impulsively flies to stay in a stranger’s villa without permission.
-When the owner’s (Bridgerton’s Regé-Jean Page) mother catches her, she saves face by pretending that they’re engaged.
+Set in the gloriously sunny Italian region of the same name, Bailey stars as a young woman who impulsively flies to stay at a stranger’s villa without permission.
+When the owner’s (Bridgerton’s Regé-Jean Page) mother catches her, she saves face by pretending they’re engaged.
 A white lie and beautiful vistas?
 That’s the stuff rom-coms are made of.

 'Practical Magic 2'